-The intent of these customary conditions precedent is fundamentally to ensure the lenders' comfort and satisfaction with the form and status of the project agreements, and with the borrower's and its counterparties' performance thereunder.
+Fundamentally, the purpose of these customary conditions precedent is to provide lenders' comfort and satisfaction with the form and status of the project agreements, and with the borrower's and its counterparties' performance thereunder.
 Further, lenders seek to ensure that all documentation with respect to the relationship between lenders and project counterparties is in full force and effect and has been provided to the lenders – in other words, the lenders want certainty that all important project agreements were provided to them during the diligence process and that the lenders have any required rights (through a direct agreement) under material project agreements.
 In each case, lenders want to establish a satisfactory system prior to incurring exposure to the borrower.

-In addition to the above, lenders may also seek bespoke conditions precedent (e.g., delivery of certain amendments of or additional credit support by the counterparty under a project agreement).
-These conditions precedent will be developed in the course of diligence and will address risks specific to the project or its project agreement that lenders deem unacceptable, and so must be addressed prior to the effectiveness of any project financing.
+Conditions precedent also provide lenders the opportunity to mitigate risks unique to each project that may not be addressed by the customary conditions precedent found in most credit agreements (e.g., delivery of certain amendments of or additional credit support by the counterparty under a project agreement).
+Conditions precedent will be developed over the course of due diligence, allowing lenders to address unacceptable risks specific to the project or its project agreement prior to the effectiveness of any project financing.

-Having evaluated the project agreements through diligence (and negotiated the corresponding representations and warranties) and established acceptable conditions precedent for funding, lenders turn to the covenant package of the debt documents to preserve the project agreements arrangement during the term of the financing.
+While representations and warranties provide statements of fact allowing lenders to assess the project agreements and evaluate the risks that they are willing to take, and conditions precedent protect lenders from risks they have not had the opportunity to assess prior to funding, the covenant package provides forward-looking protection to preserve project agreements arrangement during the term of the financing.
 Project agreements are addressed in both the affirmative covenants and negative covenants found in any project finance credit agreement.

-In addition to the delivery of notices and related information, the affirmative covenants commonly include a requirement that the borrower comply with its obligations under the project agreements.
-Further, if the borrower enters into any additional or replacement project agreements, the borrower will be required to take all such actions necessary to ensure that such agreements become subject to the lenders' security interest.
+In addition to information covenants, the affirmative covenants commonly include a requirement that the borrower comply with its obligations under the project agreements.
+Without such affirmative covenants, lenders are at risk of situations where they are obligated under the financing documents to extend credit to a non-performing borrower.
+Other common affirmative covenants include those which require the borrower to take all such actions necessary to ensure that any additional or replacement project agreements entered into become subject to the lenders' security interest.

-As indicated above, the qualifiers and the covenant generally often do not equally apply to all material project agreements.
-For instance, in the case of particularly important project agreements, the borrower may not be permitted to replace the agreement.
-Further, in the case of such an agreement, the lender consent threshold may be a super majority, instead of a simple majority consent, or the material adverse effect qualifier would not apply (such that lenders get a say over any amendment to or waiver under such contract, however important).
+As indicated above, the qualifiers and the covenant generally do not apply equally to all material project agreements.
+For instance, the borrower may not be permitted to replace particularly important project agreements while retaining replacement rights with respect to other, less important project agreements.
+The lender consent threshold for such agreements may be a super majority, instead of a simple majority consent, or the MAE qualifier would not apply (such that lenders get a say over any amendment to or waiver under such contract, however important).

 There are two additional negative covenants generally applicable to project agreements in a project financing.
-First, there is a prohibition on settling or compromising any material claim against a project party.
+First, a prohibition on settling or compromising any material claim against a project party.
 This covenant is generally qualified by materiality, in that the project party has to be a material project party (e.g., construction contractor, offtaker or material service provider).
-Second, the negative covenants typically include a covenant that prohibits the borrower from entering into any new project agreements involving new project expenditures.
+Second, a covenant that prohibits the borrower from entering into any new project agreements involving new project expenditures.
 As with the other negative covenants, this covenant is also commonly subject to certain exceptions.
-In this case, the borrower will negotiate agreed individual and aggregate thresholds for contract expenditures before the covenant is applicable or, if such expenditures exceed those thresholds, a material adverse effect qualifier.
+In this case, the borrower will negotiate agreed individual and aggregate thresholds for contract expenditures before the covenant is applicable or, if such expenditures exceed those thresholds, a MAE qualifier.
 The parties can also negotiate the term for any new contract under which these expenditures are incurred that must elapse before the covenant is triggered – for example, the parties may decide that new expenditures governed by a contract with a term of less than a year are sufficiently immaterial to avoid running afoul of the covenant.